-- 4) The internal audit department confirms matters such as the effectiveness of the internal control system, efficiency and effectiveness of operations, and legal compliance through its internal auditing of ORIX and audit reports of group companies' audit departments. - 5) In accordance with internal rules on SOX compliance assessments, ORIX conducts assessments of internal control at the organization level and operational process level and reports the results of such assessment to persons performing internal certification.
+- 4) The internal audit department confirms matters such as the effectiveness of the internal control system, efficiency and effectiveness of operations, and legal compliance through its internal auditing of ORIX and audit reports of group companies' internal audit departments. - 5) In accordance with internal rules on SOX compliance assessments, ORIX conducts assessments of internal control at the organization level and operational process level and reports the results of such assessment to persons performing internal certification.
 The results of all assessments of internal control are reported to the Disclosure Committee. - 6) The internal control-related functions have put in place systems for ensuring that the execution of duties at ORIX is in conformance with laws and regulations and ORIX's Articles of Incorporation and conduct promotion of compliance. - a) The credit department checks the suitability of initiatives and products through evaluation, pre-consultation and monitoring of business transactions. - b) The legal department confirms the conformance by operations with laws and regulations through evaluation of contracts and monitoring of changes in laws.
 In addition, ORIX has developed group-wide rules on important laws and regulations and increasing awareness of them. - c) The compliance department is striving to foster a corporate culture that prioritizes compliance pursuant to the domestic "ORIX Group-wide Compliance Policy" and overseas "Global Compliance Policy."
 Furthermore, through online information sessions (domestic and overseas) and group intranet (domestic), ORIX is increasing awareness of important laws, regulations, and related internal rules.
 At overseas group companies, ORIX continued to send awareness messages and raised awareness of compliance risks through compliance training.
 ORIX also strengthened its management of compliance risks by reviewing the methods used for determining, and content of, the risk ratings in risk assessments and improving and updating the format of its risk assessment. - d) The accounting department has established "Group Accounting Management Rules" in order to define accounting controls such as the responsibilities of the person in charge of the accounting at subsidiaries, as well as to support subsidiaries improving their systems and monitor the compliance.
-ORIX has strengthened the effectiveness of the "Group Accounting Management Rules" by standardizing and clarifying accounting procedures for strengthening preventive and detective controls over financial reporting. - e) The information security department has defined security standards in the "Information Security Management Rules", assessed security management of information assets by domestic and overseas subsidiaries and operates a global program to support the development and implementation of improvement plans.
-Further, ORIX is developing security shared services, such as vulnerability management and security education for domestic and overseas subsidiaries, and is working to develop and improve the information security system of the entire group. - (5) Systems of group company management - 1) ORIX shares material business issues to management of ORIX by the executive officers of the Company, group executives and the directors of the subsidiaries at the Group Executive Officer Committee. - 2) The executive officers in charge of the subsidiaries report on the progress in business plans, the state of execution of duties of directors, executive officers, and employees, and the business environment surrounding each subsidiary at the important meetings and committees common to ORIX, such as Board of Directors meetings, the Audit Committee and Business Unit Strategy Meeting. - 3) A system is in place for the subsidiaries to request approval of, consult with or report to ORIX on specific management matters determined by each subsidiary, including matters related to directors, finances, accounting, IT systems, audit and investments, and the status of execution of specific business operations in accordance with the rules or management agreements on matters which require the prior approval of the Company.
-Each internal control-related function receives such reports and directly provides advice, guidance and instructions to the subsidiaries from a management perspective.
+ORIX has strengthened the effectiveness of the "Group Accounting Management Rules" by standardizing and clarifying accounting procedures for strengthening preventive and detective controls over financial reporting. - e) The information security department conducts education and awareness programs on information security, as well as information handling, for group company's directors, executive officers, and employees, such as incident response training, e-learning and phishing email simulations.
+In addition, the information security department promotes a vulnerability management framework to strengthen and improve the information security systems of all Group companies.